king0120/Github-Bootstrap/README.md

   * Your challenges, victories
   * What you learned that we didn't cover in FEWD

+**IMPORTANT** Also, if you have not submitted all of your homework assignments to schoology, please do so ASAP.
+In order to recieve a passing grade in the class, I have to have received your homework throughout the course.

 ## Lesson Objectives
 By the end of this class you will be able to:
 * Understand the uses and advantages of using Version Control